Bertolt Brecht: Cold War and final years in East Germany (1945–1956)

 In 1949 he moved to East Berlin and established his theatre company there, the Berliner Ensemble.
-He retained his Austrian nationality (granted in 1950) and overseas bank accounts from which he received valuable hard currency remittances.
+He retained Austrian nationality which was granted in 1950, and his overseas bank accounts from which he received valuable hard currency remittances.
 The copyrights on his writings were held by a Swiss company.

 Though he was never a member of the Communist Party, Brecht had been schooled in Marxism by the dissident communist Karl Korsch.
 Korsch's version of the Marxist dialectic influenced Brecht greatly, both his aesthetic theory and theatrical practice.
 Brecht received the Stalin Peace Prize in 1954.
 His proximity to Marxist thought made him controversial in Austria, where his plays were boycotted by directors and not performed for more than ten years.

 Brecht wrote very few plays in his final years in East Berlin, none of them as famous as his previous works.
 He dedicated himself to directing plays and developing the talents of the next generation of young directors and dramaturgs, such as Manfred Wekwerth, Benno Besson and Carl Weber.
-At this time he wrote some of his most famous poems, including the "Buckow Elegies".
+At this time he wrote some of his most celebrated poems, including the Buckow Elegies.

-At first Brecht apparently supported the measures taken by the East German government against the uprising of 1953 in East Germany, which included the use of Soviet military force.
-In a letter from the day of the uprising to SED First Secretary Walter Ulbricht, Brecht wrote that: "History will pay its respects to the revolutionary impatience of the Socialist Unity Party of Germany.
+At first, Brecht apparently supported the measures taken by the East German government against the East German uprising of 1953, which included the use of Soviet military force.
+In a letter from the day of the uprising to SED First Secretary Walter Ulbricht, Brecht wrote: "History will pay its respects to the revolutionary impatience of the Socialist Unity Party of Germany.
 The great discussion [exchange] with the masses about the speed of socialist construction will lead to a viewing and safeguarding of the socialist achievements.
 At this moment I must assure you of my allegiance to the Socialist Unity Party of Germany."

-Brecht's subsequent commentary on those events, however, offered a very different assessment—in one of the poems in the Elegies, "Die Lösung" (The Solution), a disillusioned Brecht writes a few months later:
+Brecht's subsequent commentary on those events, however, offered a very different assessment.
+In one of the poems in the Elegies, "Die Lösung" (The Solution), a disillusioned Brecht wrote a few months later: